Swift42/slya-electron/README.md

 ## Troubleshooting:
 Linux: if you get an error about a "sandbox helper binary", either make sure the file "chrome-sandbox" is owned by root or alternatively start electron with "electron --no-sandbox ."

+Windows: The Windows security may block the SLYA.bat file.
+Fix: Right click on the bat file -> Properties -> Unblock.